 The procurement of EMUs, or trainsets, from Stadler consists of a Base Order of 96 railcars, plus an Option Order of an additional 37 railcars, for a total of 133 railcars.
-These two orders will be combined and delivered as 19 seven-car Trainsets.
+The cars from these two orders will be combined and delivered as 19 seven-car Trainsets.
 The Base Order is funded from PCEP, and Option Order funded by a Transit and Intercity Rail Capital Program (TIRCP) grant.
+One more Option for additional cars is available.

-- Final Design Reviews continue to advance.
-Fourteen of the 17 major systems completed.
-Remaining three are conditionally approved.
-Scheduled for completion in late 2019. - First Article Inspections (FAIs) continue; 64 total, 46 conducted, 11 closed. - Caltrain and FRA representatives continue to work toward FRA compliance.
-Alternate Vehicle Technology (AVT) compliance (crashworthiness) validation analysis scheduled to be submitted to PCEP July 2019, and to FRA in August 2019. - Letter sent to FRA requesting acceptance of flip-up seats and barriers in Bike Cars. - Scheduled FRA 'Compliance Review' of EMU design for September 10 and 11, and 'Sample Car Inspection' for December 2019/January 2020 timeframe.
-Both activities to take place in Stadler's Salt Lake City Facility. - Change order to perform Trainset Level Design Conformance Testing at Pueblo, Colorado test facility executed. - PCEP Quality Management Plan (QMP) revised and draft circulated for comment. - Stadler Salt Lake City received ISO Quality Certification. - PCEP Quality Audit performed on Stadler Salt Lake City facility.
+- All 21 of the EMU cars that were shipped have arrived in Salt Lake City. - System level Final Design Reviews and documentation open items continue to be closed out.
+Two of 17 major systems are closed.
+Closures are being prioritized by system.
+All closures are anticipated for first quarter 2020. - First Article Inspections (FAIs) continue; 64 total, 52 conducted, 14 closed. - Alternate Vehicle Technology compliance (crashworthiness) validation analysis has been received by PCEP and being prepared for transmittal to FRA in September 2019.
+No known unresolved issues. - Discussions with FRA on acceptable bike storage, flip-up seat and bike barrier designs ongoing. - Scheduled FRA 'Compliance Review' of EMU design for September 10 and 11, and 'Sample Car Inspection' for first quarter 2020.
+Both activities to take place in Stadler's Salt Lake City facility. - PCEP Quality Management Plan (QMP) revised.